lqhuang/awesome/rust.md

   streams, and async I/O combinators.
 - [microsoft/stackfuture](https://github.com/microsoft/stackfuture): A wrapper
   around Rust futures that stores the future in space provided by the caller.

+## FP in Rust

+- [bluss/either](https://github.com/bluss/either): The enum Either with variants Left and Right is a general purpose sum type with two cases.

 ## HPC / SIMD / Vectorization